Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

-✓ Applied icon and adjusted title text color to #6B7280 in dark mode only ✓ Reduced title font size from text-3xl to text-2xl in both themes ✓ Preserved original light theme colors unchanged across entire application
+✓ Applied icon and adjusted title text color to #6B7280 in dark mode only ✓ Reduced title font size from text-3xl to text-2xl in both themes ✓ Preserved original light theme colors unchanged across entire application ✓ Complete modal tables dark mode implementation:
+  - Applied #1F2937 to table headers with inline JavaScript for maximum specificity
+  - Applied #0F172A to table cells with white translucent separators
+  - Standardized visual pattern across all modal tables
+  - Applied dark mode colors to select triggers in Assets Map and Agendamento tabs
+  - Enhanced form field icons with proper contrast (Clock icon for time, Calendar for frequency)

 ## System Architecture